 4. Legible type

-16px minimum for body text, 20–24px for headlines, high contrast ratio.
-Trendy light gray on white text looks great in screenshots and fails on a phone in bright sunlight.
+16px minimum for body text, 20 to 24px for headlines, high contrast ratio.
+Trendy light gray on white looks great in screenshots and falls apart on a phone in bright sunlight.

 5. Fast load

 Aim for under 1.5 seconds on 4G.
-Every extra second costs you ~7% of conversions.
+Every extra second costs you around 7% of conversions.
 Heavy background images and multiple video embeds are the usual culprits.

 6. No autoplaying video